Diff-Text: Limitations of using the longest common subsequence algorithm

-One of the main feature of Diff-Text is its ability to spot text that has either been moved up or down in the document and placed into a new context.
+Diff-Text has the ability to spot text that has either been moved up or down in the document and placed into a new context.
 To avoid spurious similarities being flagged, the software allows the user to specify the minimum number of adjacent words or characters to be reported as a move.
 Text movements are reported such that the number of individual edits to transform the original text into the modified text are at a minimum.

 The vast majority of text comparison software based on the longest common subsequence problem algorithm incorrectly report moved text as unlinked additions and deletions.
 The algorithm only reports the longest in-order run of text between two documents.
 Text moved out of the longest run of similarities is missed.

 Heuristics are not used.
 Any similarity between the two documents above the specified minimum will be reported (if detecting moves is selected).
 This is the main difference between Diff-Text and most other text comparison algorithms.
 Diff-Text will always match up significant similarities even if contained within non-identical or moved lines.
 It never resorts to guessing or the first match that happens to be found, which may result in non-optimal matches elsewhere.

-Not only can Diff-Text spot whole paragraphs that have been moved up or down in a document, it can spot sentence re-ordering within a paragraph.
+Diff-Text can spot sentence re-ordering within a paragraph.
 To indicate this, the background color of the text changes to light blue and yellow.

 If the user specifies text movements should not be detected, its algorithm runs in (m log n) time, which is an improvement from the standard quadratic time often seen in software of this type. m and n refer to the sizes of the original and modified texts.

-Summary
+Alternatives

-Conventional text comparison tools based on the longest common subsequence problem algorithm can potentially fail to recognize similarities between original and modified files where blocks of text have been moved within the document.
-Diff-Text is systematic and allows the user to specify the minimum number of contiguous words or characters to be considered a valid move.
+Modern alternatives to Diff-Text include diff checker, which offers similar text comparison functionality with a free tier and a more contemporary user interface.